kwwaikar/aws-data-exchange-publisher-coordinator-1/README.md

 The following service limits have been addressed in this solution:
   - 10,000 assets per revision
   - 100 assets per import job and a maximum of 10 concurrent import jobs
+  - It also supports folder prefixes.
+E.g. if you want to include an S3 folder called data, specify key as "data/" and the solution will include all files within that folder's hierarchy.

 ### Usage
 Below is the architecture diagram of this project: